Painting fabrics, Leather and Imitation Leather

 Do you have an old piece of furniture that you love dearly, but the fabric no longer suits your taste?
 Or are you even looking for fabric in a colour shade that perfectly matches your wall paint?
 Then you've come to the right place!
 In this special painting hack, we'll show you how to easily paint fabric and what to consider when doing so.

-Table of contents
+Table of content

 2. Whether furniture or textiles - a new look with chalk paint

-5. Upholstery, leather or cotton: what to consider?
+5. Upholstery, leather or cotton: What to consider?

 Turn old into new: Before/After images from the MissPompadour painting community